 So it could be whether a player will complete a certain number of passes, or like we said how many corners a certain team will have.
 Crazy stuff and all to keep you betting (that’s the sportbook M.O.) right to the final whistle.

 This is where you place long-term bets – so you can bet on who wins the Bundesliga title at the start of the season.
 And some sportsbooks will have a handicap system, giving other teams a start against Bayern for example.
 At least then there is some interest!

-The Top Scorer market is another red-hot betting proposition – especially with the likes of Bayern hitman Lewandowski and Dortmund superstar Erling Haaland both in the division.
+The Top Scorer market is another red-hot betting proposition – especially with the likes of Bayern forward Sadio Mane and RB Leipzig’s Timo Werner both in the division.